← Back to ResourcesBreed Guides

 How do I stop counter surfing?

 Environmental management only.
-Greyhounds reach 36–40 inches at full stretch — the entire counter is in range.
-Push food back, supervise, baby gates.
-Punishment doesn't work because the food reward is too valuable.
+Greyhounds reach 36 to 40 inches at full stretch.
+The whole counter is in range.
+Push food back, supervise, use baby gates.
+Punishment fails because the food reward is too valuable.

 How much should I feed my adult Greyhound?

-3–5 cups/day split 2–3 meals.
-Athletic build — SUPPOSED to look thin.
-Last 1–2 ribs visible + clear waist = healthy.
-Calgary winter +10–20% calories for outdoor-active dogs.
+3 to 5 cups a day split into 2 to 3 meals.
+Athletic build.
+Greyhounds are SUPPOSED to look thin.
+Last 1 to 2 ribs visible plus a clear waist equals healthy.
+Calgary winter adds 10 to 20% calories for outdoor-active dogs.

 Related Guide